rexkyng/Cursor-To-OpenAI/README.md

 ## Notes

-- Please keep your WorkosCursorSessionToken properly and do not disclose it to others
+- Please keep your Cursor cookie properly and do not disclose it to others
 - This project is for study and research only, please abide by the Cursor Terms of Use

 ## Acknowledgements